“Building and surface combine to form a ritual process akin to working with the shadows of time and place”

 Background

-Recent exhibitions
+Recent work

-Jane’s first returning exhibition in November 2021 was a sell-out solo show at Brownsword Hepworth gallery in Kensington, London.
-She became a selected member of the Craft Potters Association in 2022.
-Jane has shown work at selected ceramics events (Celebrating Ceramics, Potfest in the Park and Oxford Ceramics Fair.
+My first returning exhibition in November 2021 was a sell-out solo show at Brownsword Hepworth gallery in Kensington, London.
+I became a selected member of the Craft Potters Association in 2022.
+Work has featured at selected ceramics events (Celebrating Ceramics, Potfest in the Park and Oxford Ceramics Fair).
 Recent exhibitions include Contemporary Ceramics (London), Beaux Arts Bath, Vanner Gallery (Salisbury).
-Gallery 57 (Arundel), Velarde gallery, David Simon Contemporary.
-She has worked recently with curator Jacquiline Creswell in ‘Vessels’ exhibition in Salisbury and ‘Vessels Art Trail’ in St Michael and All Angels, Gwernensey, curated by Jacquiline Creswell with Arts in Christianity and Friends of Friendless Churches.
+Gallery 57 (Arundel), Velarde gallery and David Simon Contemporary.
+I’ve worked most recently in ‘Vessels’ exhibition in Salisbury and Vessels Art Trail in St Michael and All Angels, Gwernensey, curated by Jacquiline Creswell with Arts in Christianity and Friends of Friendless Churches.
+Full CV is here.